garrigueta/network-security-monitor/test-simulator/README.md

 To add support for new protocols:

 1. Add protocol configuration to `config.yaml`
-2. Implement attack method in `AttackSimulator` class
+2. Create a new test class in `simulator/tests/`
 3. Add scenario to scenarios list
 4. Test and document